urbit/urbit.org-reloaded/content/faq.md

 Conditional release is a bit more complicated.
 If your stars are in conditional lockup, they're likely divided over three so-called tranches.
 Each of these unlocks only after a unique condition is met.
 Since it's difficult to verify things about the real world using smart contracts, we instead have the Galactic Senate verify that they've been met.
 Once the Senate marks a condition for a tranche as cleared, it starts releasing linearly over the period of a year.

-## Arvo
+## Urbit OS

-### What is Arvo? {#what-is-arvo}
+### What is Urbit OS? {#what-is-arvo}

-Arvo is the Urbit operating system, and also the name of the operating system's kernel.
-Unlike conventional operating systems, it’s functional and deterministic.
+Urbit OS, also called Arvo, is our functional and deterministic software stack.
 Arvo is written in Hoon, our purely functional programming language, which compiles to Nock, a compact bytecode language.

-Instances of the Arvo operating system, called ships, communicate as peers on what we refer to as “the Arvo network.”
-Using Azimuth, Arvo ships can prove their identities to one another.
+Instances of Urbit OS / Arvo, called 'ships', communicate as peers on what we refer to as “the Urbit OS network.”
+Using Urbit ID, Urbit OS ships can prove their identities to one another.

-### What is unique about Arvo? {#what-is-unique-about-arvo}
+### What is unique about Urbit OS / Arvo? {#what-is-unique-about-arvo}

 Arvo is quite different from other operating systems in many ways, but notably because it's completely deterministic.
 Processing in the system happens in a unique way: when an event happens, a transition function takes that event and the old state of Arvo, and then produces an effect and a new state of Arvo.
 To visualize:

-[event, old state] -> [effects, new state]
+`[event, old state] -> [effects, new state]`

 All events are logged to disk, so you can always restore the system to a previous point in time.

-### How is Arvo connected to Ethereum? {#arvo-ethereum}
+### How is Urbit OS / Arvo connected to Ethereum? {#arvo-ethereum}

 When an Arvo ship (instance) is started for the first time, you must use a "keyfile" containing the private keys for your identity's networking keys.
-Azimuth uses the Ethereum blockchain as its decentralized ledger.
+Urbit ID uses the Ethereum blockchain as its decentralized ledger.

-See our [Getting Started](@/install.md) guide to learn how to get your ship onto the Arvo network.
+See our [Getting Started](@/install.md) guide to learn how to get your ship onto the Urbit OS / Arvo network.

-### Will the Arvo network survive if Ethereum dies? {#if-ethereum-dies}
+### Will the Urbit OS network survive if Ethereum dies? {#if-ethereum-dies}

 Yes.
-It would be annoying, but Azimuth would be ported to another decentralized ledger.
+It would be annoying, but Urbit ID / Azimuth could be ported to another decentralized ledger.
+Or hosted on Urbit OS / Arvo itself.

-### How do I install Arvo? {#install-arvo}
+### How do I install Urbit OS? {#install-urbit-os}

 Check out our guides [here](@/install.md).

-### How do I use Arvo? {#use-arvo}
+### How do I use Urbit OS? {#use-urbit-os}

 The [Using](@/operations.md) section of the documentation will help you out.

 ### How do over-the-air updates work? {#over-the-air-updates}

-Your sponsor, a star or galaxy that your ship "lives under", may send you new source code for your system.
+Your sponsor, a star or galaxy that your ship is connected to, may send you new source code for your system.
 When you receive new source code from your sponsor, your system recompiles itself using that code, performs any necessary data migrations, and keeps running.
 Ideally this happens seamlessly without the user even noticing, although there is sometimes a slowdown while rebuilding the system from source.

 ### What is Landscape? {#what-is-landscape}

-Landscape is an experimental Arvo web interface that includes social functions such as chat and publishing.
+Landscape is an experimental Urbit OS web interface that includes social functions such as chat and publishing.
 You can access Landscape by navigating to `http://localhost:PORT`, where PORT is typically 80, 8080, or 8081 (check your boot messages).

-### I have an Urbit identity, now what? {#now-what}
+### I have an Urbit ID, now what? {#now-what}

 Follow our guide on how to boot a ship [here](@/install.md).

 Get on the [mailing list](/../#mc_embed_signup).
 Learn [Hoon](@/docs/hoon/_index.md).
 Sign up for [Hoon School](@/hoonschool.md).
 [Make stuff](@/install.md).

-## Grants
+## Urbit Grants

 ### What are the different types of grants? {#grants-1}